-The power of battery storage: how batteries and their alternatives are evolving
+The power of battery storage: the evolution of batteries, alternatives and applications

 Alternatives to batteries are on the rise.
 Read on to find out how the development of battery storage technologies is integral to the transition from fossil fuels to renewable energy.